 What hardware and software do I use for recording?

-You will definitely want to upgrade from your laptop's built in microphone.
+You will probably want to upgrade from your laptop's built in microphone.
 I started with a fairly basic headset mic and earphone combo, sort of like this (about $15).
 You can get these with a USB connector or separate mic/headphone inputs.
-My MacBook doesn't have a separate mic input, so USB headsets seems to be the way to go for many users.
-I probably used this for about my first 30 or 50 podcasts.
+My MacBook doesn't have a separate mic input, so USB headsets or mics seems to be the way to go for many users.
+I probably used that headset for about my first 30 or 50 podcasts.

 Since I'm playing around with an audiobook version of my book Lean Hospitals, I built a homemade “sound booth” to enclose the mic (basically like this) to reduce echoes from my office's walls.
-It's easier to put a box around the mic (and take it down) than it is to put soundproofing up all over the room.
+It's easier to put a box around the mic (and take it down) than to put soundproofing up all over the room.
 This is probably overkill for podcasts, but it was only about $35 of materials to make it myself.
 I call this my “Minimum Viable Booth” as the foam isn't yet trimmed or glued into place.
 2020 Update: I generally don't use this now.

-To reduce feedback when recording, I plug in and use a pair of in-ear ear buds (into the jack on my external speakers).
+To eliminate any possible echo when recording, I plug in and use a pair of in-ear earbuds (into the jack on my external speakers).
 More recently, I've started using my AirPods, which I love, to connect to either Mac.
 Pro tip: Don't use the AirPods as a microphone.

 I don't spend too much time on post-recording production.
 Most of the time, my guests and I record straight through as a single take, with any verbal stumbles being left in.
 I sometimes cut out any long pauses that are there before or after a question.
 I could probably get better at adjusting and tweaking sound levels in my podcasts, but the benefit to time ratio doesn't seem good.
 Update: In 2015, I started taking better advantage of “leveling” and “normalizing” tools in Audacity.

 For sound editing (or for recording directly into the Mac), I use another piece of free software called Audacity.
-I started using this back in Windows land and it was an easy transition to the Mac version.
-I have tried Garage Band and others swear by it, but I have found Audacity to be easier to use.
+I started using this back when I had a Windows PC and it was an easy transition to the Mac version.
+I have tried Garage Band and others swear by it, but I have found Audacity easier to use.